 Making the right choice, for you ≈ Paleontological fossil investments

 THE FOSSIL STORE™; Seen something you like and wonder if the investment will hold.
 Nothing is ever guaranteed, however, where there is quality, there is reward.

-Looking to invest but you're not sure on what to look out for, which products will hold investment if any at all and which will bring me the best return for my money?
-You're on your way to discovering some amazing specimens for a high return!
+If you're not sure on what to look out for or which products will hold a greater investment, if any at all or which will bring me the best return for my money?
+You're in the right place!

-If you are looking to invest but you're not quite sure what to invest in, we recommend the following: [90%+ complete and 100% authentic with no replacements or filler]
+If you are looking to invest but you're not quite sure what to invest in, we recommend the following: [95%+ complete as a rule]

 Ammonites; these are always a winner and attain high value when they are above the 90% marker for aesthetic and authenticity.